MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 Windows PowerShell, PowerShell, Cmd, and Bash are shell environments.
 Your shell environment not only determines which tools you can use but also changes your command-line experience.

-For example, Bash uses backslashes `\` and Windows PowerShell uses backticks `` ` `` as a line continuation character.
+For example, for the line continuation character, Bash uses the backslash `\` while Windows PowerShell uses the backtick  `` ` ``.
 The differences in the shell environment doesn't change how Azure CLI and Azure PowerShell operate.
 However, they do change your command-line experience.

 Azure CLI has an installer that makes its commands executable in all four shell environments.